grahamgilbert/Crypt-Server/README.md

 ## Settings

-**These settings are for the upcoming Crypt Server 3 release.
-Please refer to [these settings](https://github.com/grahamgilbert/Crypt-Server/blob/68249f0bdfb0ba56b91f48b8826a59d11da60076/README.md) for the present 2.x releases**

 All settings that would be entered into `settings.py` can also be passed into the Docker container as environment variables.

 * ``FIELD_ENCRYPTION_KEY`` - The key to use when encrypting the secrets.
 This is required.